Home > Essential Piedmont: Biking through the vineyards of Piedmont

 Your tour starts from Asti, once one of Piemonte's most important cities.
 The beautifully preserved architectural heritage is the main draw here — do visit the 13th century cathedral, crammed full of artistic treasures – but there are world-renowned wines to be sampled too, such as the sparkling Moscato d'Asti, the proper introduction to your wine and bike tour.

 Today’s directions will take you north to the village of Moncalvo where you’ll enjoy impressive panoramic views.
-Enjoy the historic center and a leisurely lunch before riding on through famous vineyards and historic villages such as Casorzo and Montemagno.
-Return back to Asti to enjoy your final night on this biking adventure.
+Enjoy the historic center and a leisurely lunch before riding on through famous vineyards and historic villages such as Casorzo and Montemagno, before you return back to Asti for the night.

 On this ride you take a loop off of Alba, passing through must-see villages that your trip wouldn’t be complete without.
 Start today’s journey passing through the ancient city of Pollenzo, where you can stop for a quick cannoli.
 Don’t eat too much though, quickly after Pollenzo you’ll hit Bra, which may be considered a heaven for food and wine lovers.
 Bra is even home to “Cheese”, an international festival bringing artisanal cheeses from around the world.